garrandall/popular-music-data/tracks/hole-in-the-head-sugababes.md

 Breaking off the bun
 A brand new day has just begun
-Just because you made me go "ooh"
+Just because you made me go "oh"
 Doesn't mean I'll put up with you
 Don't you dare turn back
-Can't u see I wont take that?
+Can't u see I won't take that?
 I ain't crying not over you
 Better for your head up like I told you